 The trustees of the African Refugee Education Project are:

-Nigel Lea-Wilson, recently retired from teaching Physics at Great Sankey High School, Reader at St Helens Parish Church, born in Uganda and visits to audit the activity of AREP each year
+Nigel Lea-Wilson, recently retired from teaching Physics at Great Sankey High School, Reader at St Helens Parish Church, who was born in Uganda and visits to audit the activity of AREP each year.